 For grants that involve sharing of Intellectual Property (IP) with an industry partner (e.g., NSERC Engage, Engage Plus, I2I, and MSFHR I2C), please contact the TLO well in advance of your submission.

 Research Grants Facilitators

 Research Grants Facilitators have extensive knowledge concerning funding sources and successful grant writing skills.
 Grants facilitators assist SFU researchers in applying for research funding from all funding agencies.

 Faculty Research Liaison Officers

 Faculty Research Liaison Officers provide information on research grant and contract opportunities, advice on the development and writing of grant applications, facilitation of research collaboration, assistance in obtaining tools and equipment needed for research, advice on research policy to the Vice-President, Research, and advice and interpretation of research policies to faculty members.

 Senior SFU faculty members with strong records of successful application for grant funding from the Canadian granting councils and/or service on grant selection committees, are available to you for consultation and advice on the preparation of grant applications.
-Please inquire at your Department office about contacts for assistance.
+Please inquire at your Department office or with your Faculty’s Research Facilitator/Officer about contacts for assistance.